How to adjust power, standby, and sleep settings

 Laptop users can also right-click the battery icon in the notification area and select Power and sleep settings to access the power settings.

 2. If you use the Category view, click the Hardware and Sound entry.
-If using the Small icons or Large icons view, skip to the next step.
+If you use the Small icons or Large icons view, skip to the next step.

-5. In the Edit Plan Settings window, adjust the display and sleep settings as desired.
-To prevent your computer from going into Standby mode or turning off the screen, select Never in each drop-down menu.
-You can also change how long before the screen is turned off or the computer goes to sleep by selecting a different time limit.
+1. In the Edit Plan Settings window, adjust the display and sleep settings as desired.
+To prevent your computer from going to Standby mode or turning off the screen, select Never in each drop-down menu.

 Windows 11 power plan settings